opentoonz/opentoonz_docs/source/applying_special_fx.rst

     Do one of the following:

-    - If the key values are set for all the parameters, click the Set Key button ( |Toonz71_404| ) in the bottom bar of the window: it turns from blue to grey.
+    - If the key values are set for all the parameters, click the Set Key button (|key|) in the bottom bar of the window: it turns from blue to grey.

-    - If the key values are set for some parameters only, click twice the Set Key button ( |Toonz71_405| ) in the bottom bar of the window: with the first click it turns from blue-striped to blue as you set keys for all the parameters; with the second click, it turns from blue to grey.
+    - If the key values are set for some parameters only, click twice the Set Key button (|key|) in the bottom bar of the window: with the first click it turns from blue-striped to blue as you set keys for all the parameters; with the second click, it turns from blue to grey.

 .. tip:: **To remove a key value for a specific parameter at the current frame:**